AVA LONDON Festival 2025 – pushing the boundaries of contemporary culture

 Because this venue is about to redefine Camden’s music scene for decades to come

 For over three year’s it’s been hidden behind hoardings, yet another spot on the list of London’s once world-beating live music destinations lying dark, forlorn, and uncharacteristically quiet.
-It hit the headlines when fire ripped through the historic dome, raising fears the celebrated building may perhaps be lost forever – and then came Covid.
+It hit the headlines when fire ripped through the historic dome, raising fears the celebrated building may be lost forever – and then came Covid.

 Alongside the vast main auditorium, of which many locals will have fond, if rather rough-and-ready memories of cheap midweek beers n’ bands in the crumbling old theatre space of the Camden Palace years, there will be a second 200-capacity venue up in the new Fly Tower, which sounds incredible, plus seven more performance spaces dotted throughout.